aliccullen21/CosmicTranquility-/README.md

 # CosmicTranquility-

-Layering these codes will unlock total mindfulness and powerful concentration
+In order to experience the ambient music composition, you must download and run the Sonic Pi software and paste each of the respective codes (0,2,4,5,6) onto different buffer pages.
+Layering these codes will unlock total mindfulness and powerful concentration.

-Each sound works together in harmony, but I suggest playing the codes through in this order
+Each sound works together in harmony, so you may experiment with different combinations, but I suggest playing the codes through in this order:

 1. 0-7 seconds: play buffer 2,
 2. 7-17 seconds: play buffer 0,